companyofwords/neil-puttick-cv/content/posts/2018-04-02--web-development/index.md

 ---

-* __I have 3 years vocational hands-on experience__ creating cutting-edge digital presence for SMEs & individuals in Science & Industry, producing responsive web apps and sites for projects and promotional campaigns.
+* __I have 3 years vocational hands-on experience__ creating cutting-edge digital presence for SMEs & individuals in science & industry, producing responsive web apps and sites for projects and promotional campaigns.

-* __I have worked independently and in small teams, but always for the client__ I have been responsible for building, maintaining & fixing legacy Wordpress and PHP, as well as building custom themes & plugins for Wordpress that use Laravel or React for functionality.
-I have used Wordpress theme ecologies like [Roots](https://roots.io/) to provide full-spec, highly performant Wordpress themes, but also creating Member's Areas, Intranets, CRUD, quotation systems to extend what Wordpress could do.
+* __I have worked independently and in small teams, but always for the client__ I have been responsible for building, maintaining & fixing legacy Wordpress and PHP, as well as building custom themes & plugins for Wordpress that use Laravel Blade Templating or React Components for functionality.
+I have used Wordpress theme ecologies (like [Roots](https://roots.io/)) to provide full-spec, highly performant Wordpress themes, but also creating Member's Areas, Intranets, CRUD, quotation systems to extend what Wordpress could do.

-* More recently, __I have started to use my love Full Stack JS, particularly React__ to make and manage dynamic, secure, rich-content, light-weight web-apps; offering customers the chance to migrate older websites to use some future-facing technologies, using FAN (Firebase) Stack and JAM Stack (Javascript, APIs, Markup) to improve the client & contributor experience.
+* More recently, __I have started to use my love Full Stack JS, particularly React__ to make and manage dynamic, secure, rich-content, light-weight web-apps; offering customers the chance to migrate older websites to use some future-facing technologies, using FAN ([Firebase](https://firebase.google.com/)) Stack and JAM Stack (Javascript, APIs, Markup - like [GatsbyJS](https://www.gatsbyjs.org/)) to improve the client & contributor experience.
 In converting legacy Wordpress sites, I am looking to let users continue to have the usability & accessibility they expect from the great plugins and services they have been used to.

 ![Happy Customer](./me-n-paul.jpg)

 * __I am investigating how to take CMS further__ to improve performance, security & user-experience.
-My focus is on using Gatsby.JS, Netlify-CMS & Contentful investigating Serverless JAM (API & Saas) Stack.
+My focus is on using Gatsby.JS, Netlify-CMS & Contentful investigating Serverless JAM and SaaS-based Stacks.
 I am also investigating how we improve user experience in Wordpress, but I am also looking at how .NET Frameworks, like Umbraco can work alongside this.
 I have moved my research to technologies that will enable a holistic approach - seamlessly linking analytics to design so that you can showing the user what they want to see first.

 * __I have a strong methodical workflow__ quickly and reliably scaffolding beautiful future-proof work using NodeJS to generate and manage sites: with NPM, Yarn, and Gulp.